 - Cut your potatoes into smallish chunks (roughly 30g each) and place in a saucepan.
 Add a little salt and pour over boiling water.
 Cook for 10 minutes on a medium-high temperature (start counting the 10 minutes from when you start cooking, not when the water starts boiling and don’t use a lid).

 - When the potatoes are done, drain them and leave them to steam dry for a couple minutes.
-If you want to rough them up by shaking them in the saucepan, feel free, but I don’t usually bother.
+If you want to rough them up by shaking them in the saucepan (with a lid on!), feel free, but I don’t usually bother.

 - Next, tip your potatoes into the hot oil and turn them in the oil to get them thoroughly coated.
 Season with a little salt and pepper and return the tray to the oven for 20 minutes.